 Where to Stay in the Kenai Peninsula for a Weekend in Alaska

 If you are planning to see all of the Kenai Peninsula in a weekend or long weekend, having a base somewhere near the middle of the peninsula is a great way to go.
 That way you can explore each day without having to pack up and stay somewhere new each time.
 We highly recommend finding a cabin to stay in for the full Alaska experience.
-We used Airbnb to rent a cute cabin in the woods!
+We rented a cute cabin in the woods!
 Our cabin was near the small town of Soldotna.
 There is no better way to experience the outdoors than staying in a cabin for your weekend in Alaska!

 Our cabin was brand new and included a small kitchen with outdoor barbecue, bathroom with shower, and a loft for sleeping which was super fun!